rhmes/Pointsoup/README.md

 ## Contributions
 - **Encoder Update:** The Pointsoup encoder has been updated to include a simple attention layer, improving feature aggregation and overall compression performance.
 This change enhances the model's ability to capture global context and improves reconstruction quality.
 - **New Scripts:**
-    - `Pointsoup_setup.ipynb`: Jupyter notebook providing a comprehensive workflow for environment setup, data preparation, model training, evaluation, and visualization.
+    - `Pointsoup_notebook.ipynb`: Jupyter notebook providing a comprehensive workflow for environment setup, data preparation, model training, evaluation, and visualization.
     - `evaluate.py`: End-to-end evaluation script for compressing, decompressing, and evaluating point clouds.
 Calculates metrics such as PSNR and Chamfer Distance, and saves results to CSV.
     - `eval_PSNR.py`: Standalone script for evaluating geometry PSNR, Chamfer Distance, and bits-per-point (bpp) from compressed/decompressed point clouds.
 Results are saved in the `csv/` folder.
 - **Documentation:** Updated README with detailed usage instructions, command examples, and explanations of new features.